Alfresco/docs-alfresco/content-services/latest/tutorial/sso/kerberos.md

 The following are the prerequisites needed to configure SSO with Kerberos:

-* The [correct product versions]({% link identity-service/latest/support/index.md %}) of the Alfresco software you are using.
 * A Kerberos Key Distribution Center (KDC).
 * An instance of Active Directory.
 * Administrator access to all systems.